casdoor/casdoor-website/docs/basic/public-api.md

   -H "Accept-Language: fr"
 ```

-Supported language codes include `en`, `zh`, `es`, `fr`, `de`, `ja`, `ko`, and more.
-For a complete list and more details, see the [Internationalization](/docs/internationalization) documentation.
+Supported codes include `en`, `zh`, `es`, `fr`, `de`, `ja`, `ko`, and others.
+See [Internationalization](/docs/internationalization) for the full list.

-## Machine-to-Machine (M2M) Authentication
+## Machine-to-machine (M2M) authentication

-Machine-to-machine (M2M) authentication is designed for scenarios where services, applications, or backend systems need to authenticate and communicate with APIs **without user interaction**.
-This is particularly useful for:
+M2M authentication is for services or scripts that call the API **without a user present**.
+Use it for:

-- **Backend services** calling Casdoor APIs programmatically
+- Backend services calling Casdoor programmatically
-- **CLI tools** that need to interact with your APIs using access tokens
+- CLI tools using access tokens
-- **B2B enterprise scenarios** where organizations need to generate tokens for API access (e.g., admin tokens for management operations, read tokens for data access)
+- B2B: per-organization apps with their own client credentials
-- **Automated processes** such as scheduled jobs, data synchronization, or system integrations
+- Scheduled jobs, sync, and system integrations
-- **Microservices** that need to authenticate with each other
+- Service-to-service auth

-Casdoor supports M2M authentication through the following methods:
+Casdoor supports M2M via:

-1. **Client Credentials Grant (OAuth 2.0)**: The recommended approach for M2M scenarios.
-This uses the [Client Credentials Grant flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) where applications authenticate using their `Client ID` and `Client Secret` to obtain access tokens.
-See the [OAuth Client Credentials Grant](/docs/how-to-connect/oauth#client-credentials-grant) documentation for details on obtaining tokens via this flow.
+1. **Client Credentials Grant (OAuth 2.0)** — Recommended.
+Use [Client ID and Client Secret](/docs/how-to-connect/oauth#client-credentials-grant) to obtain an access token.

-2. **Direct API Authentication with Client ID and Secret**: Use the application's credentials directly in API calls (see method #2 below).
+2. **Client ID + Client Secret on each request** — Pass credentials directly (see method #2 below).

-### Use Cases for M2M Authentication
+### Typical M2M use cases

-- **Organization-level API access**: In B2B scenarios, you can create a Casdoor application for each organization.
-The application's client credentials provide admin-level permissions for that organization, enabling them to manage their users, generate tokens, and access organizational resources independently.
+- **Per-organization API access:** One application per organization; client credentials give that org’s admin-level access.

-- **Token generation for downstream services**: Generate access tokens programmatically (using Client Credentials Grant) that can be distributed to CLI tools, read-only services, or other applications that need scoped access to your APIs.
+- **Tokens for downstream services:** Use Client Credentials to get tokens for CLIs or other services.

-- **Service-to-service authentication**: Backend services can authenticate as an "application" rather than as a user, with permissions equivalent to the organization admin.
+- **Service-to-service:** Backend calls the API as the application (org-admin equivalent).

-## How to authenticate with `Casdoor Public API`
+## How to authenticate

-### 1. By `Access token`
+### 1. Access token (user context)

-We can use the access token granted for an authenticated user to call `Casdoor Public API` as the user itself.
+Use the access token obtained after a user signs in (e.g. from the OAuth code exchange).
+API calls run with that user’s permissions.

-#### How to get the access token?
+#### Getting the token

-The application can get the access token for the Casdoor user at the end of OAuth login process (aka get the token by code and state).
-The permissions for the API calls will be the same as the user.
+The app receives the token at the end of the OAuth login flow (code + state).
+Issued tokens are also visible in the Casdoor UI (**Tokens** page, e.g. `https://door.casdoor.com/tokens`).

-The below examples shows how to call `GetOAuthToken()` function in Go via casdoor-go-sdk.
+Example (Go, casdoor-go-sdk):

 ```go
 func (c *ApiController) Signin() {